About The Story Podcast Voices Themes Dispatches Watch Support Contact

 Those who were there.

 Operators.
 Commanders.
 Policymakers.
 Journalists.
-Family.
-The people whose lives intersected with this capability — and who trusted this project with their stories.
+Families.
+The people whose lives intersected with this capability, who trusted this project with their stories.

 O